cincauhangus/node-telegram-bot/README.md

 1. An `init` function that is called when the bot is started
 2. An array of `regex` & a `regexHandler` to handle incoming matches.

 Both can be used either or both at the same time.
-The only downside of using `regex` and `regexHandler` is that it's only called when a text message is received.
+The only difference is that `regex` and `regexHandler` are only called after the `text-message` event is emitted.

+A sample plugin can be found in the `./plugins` folder.

 ## Logging
 The bot utilizes <a href="https://github.com/winstonjs/winston">Winston</a> logger to log chats and errors.
 Chat and `info` logs will end up in `./logs/chat.log` while `warn` and `error` will be output via `STDIN`.